Eyevinn/ott-multiview/README.md

 This is a web based multiview screen for HLS and MPEG-DASH streams based on hls.js and Shaka Player.
+Recommended to run in fullscreen mode.

 ![](screenshot.png)

-Currently only supports Chrome web browser
+Some limitations apply:

+- No support for DRM protected content as this is often solutions specific to each site
+- Only tested in Chrome and Safari

 # Installation